digideskio/Prepare-Pack-Pedal/prepare_pack_pedal.md

 ![](img/image037.jpg)

 A trailer takes weight off the frame, making the bike more manoeuvrable.
-There are two industry-standard trailers to use: the Extrawheel Voyager trailer and the BOB Yak trailer.
+As of writing, there are two industry-standard trailers to use: the Extrawheel Voyager trailer and the BOB Yak trailer.
 The Extrawheel has an extremely simple design with the panniers attaching onto a lightweight frame.
 It is good on rougher terrain (the best option for mountain biking) and the spring metal fork attachment is more reliable than the attachment on the BOB Yak trailer, which uses lynch-pins that are attached by pieces of rubber and easy to lose.

 The Yak is extremely strong and sturdy with a steel frame and platform.
 It’s better for carrying larger objects (for example, carrying wood) and works well on light off-road use.
 The small wheel does not tackle the rockier stuff as well as the Extrawheel, with its 26 inch wheel, but the carrying space offered by the Yak with its huge bag is fantastic.
 It is generally more convenient to have all kit in the one bag and then separated into drybags, but it can be easy to forget which pannier you put stuff in.